Who sees it? Senators, staff to have access t... | Taiwan News

-WASHINGTON (AP) — All 100 senators, and a handful of Senate staff, will be able to read the FBI's new report on sexual misconduct allegations against Supreme Court nominee Brett Kavanaugh once it is sent to Congress.
+WASHINGTON (AP) — All 100 senators, and a handful of Senate staff, will be able to read the FBI's new report on sexual misconduct allegations against Supreme Court nominee Brett Kavanaugh.
 But it's unclear if the public will see it.

 Background checks are a routine part of any nominee's vetting process and are generally delivered to the Senate without much fanfare.
 This background check, requested by a trio of senators who are undecided on Kavanaugh's confirmation, will be different.

-It's expected that many senators will want to read or be briefed on the supplemental background check, which the Senate is expected to receive no later than Thursday.
+It's expected that many senators will want to read or be briefed on the supplemental background check.

 The report will review allegations from California professor Christine Blasey Ford, who says Kavanaugh sexually assaulted her when both were teenagers, and from Kavanaugh's Yale classmate Deborah Ramirez, who says he exposed himself to her at a party when both were freshmen.
 Kavanaugh has denied their accusations.